Corporate & Foundation Giving

 An excellent way to establish early links with students is through corporate internships.

-We also assist in making additional resources of the University available to supporters, such as faculty consultations, executive education programs, participation in conferences, colloquia and symposia, the University's museums and libraries.
+We also assist in making additional resources of the university available to supporters, such as faculty consultations, executive education programs, participation in conferences, colloquia and symposia, and the university's museums and libraries.